 Background pattern

-About the medication
+About the medicine

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Oxygen Medicinal Gas Sapio Life99.5% v/v medicinal compressed gas
+Medicinal Oxygen Gas Sapio Life99.5% v/v compressed medicinal gas

-Read this leaflet carefully before starting to use this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-- Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-- If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-3. How to use Oxygen Medicinal Gas Sapio Life
+3. How to use Medicinal Oxygen Gas Sapio Life

 4. Possible side effects

-5. Storage of Oxygen Medicinal Gas Sapio Life
+5. Storage of Medicinal Oxygen Gas Sapio Life

-6. Contents of the container and additional information
+6. Contents of the pack and other information

 Oxygen is an essential element for the body.
-Oxygen treatment is indicated in the following cases:
+Oxygen therapy is indicated in the following cases:

-• Supplying ventilators in anesthesia - resuscitation.
+• Feeding of respirators in anesthesia - resuscitation.

-• Administration via nebulizer of medications for inhalation.
+• Administration of medications for inhalation via a nebulizer.

-No use Oxígeno Medicinal Gas Sapio Life:
+Do not use Medicinal Oxygen Gas Sapio Life:

 With flammable materials, oxygen allows and accelerates combustion.
-The degree of incompatibility of materials with oxygen depends on the conditions of pressure of use of the gas.
+The degree of incompatibility of materials with oxygen depends on the conditions of pressure use of the gas.

 Warnings and precautions